top of page

 From Passion to Profession

 When the world came to a halt during the COVID-19 pandemic, I made the decision to turn a lifelong passion into my profession.
-I began by volunteering at a local rescue centre to broaden my experience beyond my own dogs, working hands-on with dogs of all breeds, backgrounds, and behaviour issues.
-Around the same time, I committed to formal study — completing numerous accreditations with respected, science-based organisations in training and behaviour.
+I began by volunteering at a local rescue centre to broaden my experience beyond my own dogs, working hands-on with dogs of all breeds, backgrounds, and behaviour struggles.

 Dogs Trust Dog School